-Many existing metrics to predict visible differences between images rely on a model of the human visual system (HVS), including contrast sensitivity (e.g., [Dal93, Lub95, WA05, MDMS05]).
+Many existing metrics to predict visible differences between images rely on a model of the human visual system (HVS), including contrast sensitivity (e.g., [Dal93, Lub95, WA05, MDMS05, KVDC17]).
 According to a survey by Hanhart et al. [HBP15], HDR-VDP-2 [MKRH11] is one of the most reliable metrics.
-However, it is based on a CSF which does not take into account the effect of surrounding luminance.
+However, it is based on a CSF which does not contain surrounding luminance as a control variable.
 We integrate our CSF model in the last version of this metric (HDR-VDP-2.2 [NMDSLC15]), substituting their original CSF with our surround-aware model.
-Figure 10 shows the result, using images from Cadík et al.'s dataset [CAMS11].
+Figure 12 shows the result, using images from Cadík et al.'s dataset [CAMS11].
+Although there are more recent user studies about visual difference of videos that measure the mean opinion scores (MOS) of scenes, such as [ZVD17], we use the dataset from [CAMS11] because it provides grid-based subjective maps for each scene.
 This dataset contains six images with distortion maps manually annotated by users, which allows to qualitatively compare the results predicted by the metrics.
-For images with high surround luminance, our predicted map approximates more closely the subjective map annotated by users (Figure 10, top).
+For images with high surround luminance, our predicted map approximates more closely the subjective map annotated by users (Figure 12, top).
 This is due to the wider luminance range of our experiments, which allows to model the CSF more precisely in those cases.
-In low-contrast images, our results largely converge with existing methods, as expected (Figure 10, bottom).
+In low-contrast images, our results largely converge with existing methods, as expected (Figure 12, bottom).
+The average of the correlation coefficients of our method with six scenes is 0.5023 while that of HDR-VDP-2.2 is 0.3807.
+Additional results and correlation coefficients between the predicted probability maps and subjective maps are reported in Section 4.2. in the supplementary material.